slipstream/SlipStreamDocumentation/docs/advanced_tutorial/components-2.rst

 - Where should the above checking script be installed?
 - Does the script need any additional software installed?
 - What input and/or output parameters need to be defined?
-- How to pass the needed values to the checking script?
+- How are the needed values obtained and passed to the checking script?
 - What happens if the checking starts before the web server is ready?